Marilyn Nance: Career

 In 1995, Nance became a digital pioneer, developing her soulsista.com website.
 In 1997, she developed a web app prototyping Ifá (Yoruba) divination, and in 1999 she curated a digital project for the New York Public Library's Schomburg Center for Research in Black Culture, putting online more than 500 images of nineteenth-century African Americans to accompany texts written by African American women writers of that time.
 Nance went on to become a technology specialist in the New York City public school system, helping teachers and their students use technology as a tool for lifelong learning.

 Nance gave a lecture on her work to the Library of Congress in 2004.
 In 2016, she digitized and printed all her images from FESTAC '77.

-Nance's book about FESTAC '77, Last Day in Lagos (2022), was hailed as a significant cultural document by The New York Times, and The New Yorker where Julian Lucas described it as "a stunning yearbook of the Black world that is sure to induce envy even in those who weren’t alive in 1977."
+Nance's book about FESTAC '77, Last Day in Lagos (2022), was hailed as a significant cultural document by The New York Times, and The New Yorker where Julian Lucas described it as "a stunning yearbook of the Black world that is sure to induce envy even in those who weren't alive in 1977."
+In 2023, Marilyn Nance was a lecturer for the Scholl Lecture Series at the Pérez Art Museum Miami, Florida, to comment and expand on her publication Last Day in Lagos.